FaiHomjandee/DeepCLSMOTE_LOSS/README.md

 # DeepCLSMOTE_LOSS

 Project Future Extensions
-This document outlines the planned extensions and improvements for this project, focusing on enhancing model performance and applicability, to submit the work to PAKDD 2026.
+This document outlines the planned extensions and improvements for this project, focusing on enhancing model performance and applicability, in preparation for submission to PAKDD 2026.

 1. Deep Learning Model Enhancements
 1.1 Update the Loss Function
 We plan to explore and integrate advanced loss functions to enhance the learning process, with a specific focus on Contrastive Learning.
 The goal is to better separate minority classes from majority classes in the feature space.

-/dot Proposed Formula (Current):
+Proposed Formula (Current):
 $Minimize\ Loss = MSE(x, x_i) + MSE(c_i, c_{i}^{main}) + MSE^{-1}(c_i, c_j)$
-Future Loss Functions (Extensions):

 Self-Contrastive Learning Loss:
 Proposed Formula:
 $Minimize\ Loss = MSE(x, x_i) + NT-XentLoss(c_i, c_{i}^{main})$
 Note: NT-Xent Loss refers to Normalized Temperature-Scaled Cross-Entropy Loss.

 Supervised Contrastive Learning Loss:
 Goal: Maximize the agreement between positive pairs (instances from the same class) and minimize the agreement between negative pairs (instances from different classes).